01 The short version

 04 Where Delve wins

-one action you actually came to perform.
-The treemap gives every
+one action you actually came to perform: the 14-day trial

 file area in proportion to its size, so a thousand small files